wgantt/people-profiles/README.md

 ## Downloading the Data

-The `.jsonl` files containing the lead and body data can be downloaded via `git lfs`.
-If you do not already have `git lfs` installed, run `git lfs install` from within this repo.
-Then run `git pull`
+The `.jsonl` files containing the lead and body data are tracked via `git-lfs`.
+Assuming you have `git-lfs` installed, run `git-lfs pull` after cloning the repo to pull down the files.

 ## Data Format